 Hereditary pancreatic neuroendocrine tumors

-The Association for Multiple Endocrine Neoplasia Disorders (AMEND) offers information and support for people with MEN1.
+The Association for Multiple Endocrine Neoplasia Disorders (AMEND) offers information and support.

 Screening for people with faults in the VHL gene should begin from early childhood.
-People diagnosed with VHL and those carrying a faulty VHL gene should have a scan of the tummy (abdominal ultrasound or MRI) every year to look for tumours in the kidneys, adrenal glands, pancreas and pelvis, starting in mid teens.
+People diagnosed with VHL and those carrying a faulty VHL gene should have an ultrasound or MRI scan of the tummy every year, starting from when they are in their mid-teens.
+These scans check for tumours in the kidneys, adrenal glands, pancreas and pelvis.

 VHL UK/Ireland provides information about support for people with von Hippel-Lindau syndrome.